atugman/Cloud-Innovation-Summit-Docker/codelab.md

 *Note: we’ll be exploring various predefined profiles later in the lab as well.

 <!-- ------------------------ -->
-## Phase 0.2 – Confirm Your Resource Group
+## Confirm Your Resource Group (Phase 0.2)

 SecureBank took a step further and worked with their IBM account team to setup a Cloud sandbox where they could start to gain hands-on experience with the IBM Cloud Security and Compliance Center.
 We're going to do the same thing here today!

-To start the lab, your web browser should already be logged into the IBM Cloud portal: https://cloud.ibm.com.
+To start the lab, your web browser should already be logged into the IBM Cloud portal: <https://cloud.ibm.com>.

 If for some reason this isn’t the case, go ahead and navigate to the link above and notify your instructor who will provide you with login credentials and help you get setup to start the lab.